-WHY DO SO MANY CHRONIC-PAIN PATIENTS HAVE "NORMAL" MRI'S?
+WHY DO SO MANY CHRONIC PAIN

 When I was a student at Logan College of Chiropractic, I had an X-Ray Diagnosis class with Dr. Gary Guebert. --- a Chiropractic Radiologist of some renowned.
 Dr. Guebert presented a particular lesson in a way that is forever burned into my mind.
 He had put an x-ray up on the overhead projector (yes, it was the days before laptop computers) and then asked the class to tell him what was wrong with this person.
 The guesses began to flow like beer at a German Oktoberfest.